IKF WORLD CLASSIC

 - What should we wear?

-International Rule/ Muay Thai Rules (Kicks allowed to the legs) competitors must
+- International Rule/ Muay Thai Rules (Kicks allowed to the legs)

-- No .
-In the International Rule bouts there are no knees or elbows
+- In the International Rule bouts there are no knees allowed.

-allowed.
-Knees may be allowed in Advance Muay Thai Divisions.
+- Knees are allowed in the Muay Thai Divisions.

 - Is it mandatory for all juniors to